Professor Stephen Simpson

 - Defining factors that contribute to individual diversity in the diet-health axis; James D, Neely G, Simpson S; National Health and Medical Research Council (NHMRC)/Project Grants.

-- Gut permeability, diet and glucose homeostasis in humans; Lam Y, Simpson S, Caterson I, Salis (nee Sainsbury) A; Diabetes Australia Research Trust/Research Grants.
+- Gut permeability, diet and glucose homeostasis in humans; Lam Y, Simpson S, Caterson I, Salis (nee Sainsbury) A; Diabetes Australia Research Trust (DART)/Research Grants.

 - Australian Centre of Excellence in Twin Research; Hopper J, Craig J, Mackey D, Byrne B, Simpson S, Carrick S, Ferreira P; National Health and Medical Research Council (NHMRC)/Centres of Research Excellence.